dianaHunchak/olimp/README.md

 # olimp
 Website for organization of educational olympiads in blog format in the Ukrainian language.
 Developed using a PHP-based web framework Laravel that is largely based on the MVC architecture.

+You can visit the website by clicking on the link: http://olimp.adr.com.ua

 ![main page of website](https://github.com/dianaHunchak/olimp/blob/main/main%20page.png)